SidSong01/Motion-Planning/Sampling-Based Local Navigation/readme.md

 : : :
 line n: the parameters of the nth agent

-# the cost function used in this project:
+# The cost function used in this project:

 ![image](https://github.com/SidSong01/Motion-Planning/blob/master/Sampling-Based%20Local%20Navigation/cost_function.png)